drakkan/sftpgo/README.md

 Sample Dockerfiles for [Debian](https://www.debian.org "Debian") and [Alpine](https://alpinelinux.org "Alpine") are available inside the source tree [docker](./docker "docker") directory.

+Some Linux distro packages are available:

+- For Arch Linux via AUR:
+  - [sftpgo](https://aur.archlinux.org/packages/sftpgo/).
+This package follow stable releases.
+It requires `git`, `gcc` and `go` to build.
+  - [sftpgo-bin](https://aur.archlinux.org/packages/sftpgo-bin/).
+This package follow stable releases downloading the prebuilt linux binary from GitHub.
+It does not require `git`, `gcc` and `go` to build.
+  - [sftpgo-git](https://aur.archlinux.org/packages/sftpgo-git/).
+This package build and install the latest git master.
+It requires `git`, `gcc` and `go` to build.

 Alternately you can install the package to your [$GOPATH](https://github.com/golang/go/wiki/GOPATH "GOPATH") with the [go tool](https://golang.org/cmd/go/ "go command") from shell:

 ```